Ajay263/2024-gitops-minicamp/airflow/dbt/nexabrands_dbt/models/overview.md

 - **On-Time Delivery (OT)%**: Percentage of orders delivered on schedule
 - **In-Full Delivery (IF)%**: Percentage of orders delivered with complete quantities
 - **On-Time In-Full (OTIF)%**: Percentage of orders delivered both on time and in full
-- **Customer-specific Service Level Targets**: Performance against agreed SLAs
+- **Customer-specific Service Level Targets**: Performance against agreed SLAs.

 ## Data Schema